iatorm/grime/tutorial.md

 - The dot `.` is equivalent to `[]`; it matches any single character.<sup>2</sup>
 - The dollar `$` is a "wildcard" that matches all rectangles, regardless of size or content.
 - The letter `f` (called "flat") matches all rectangles of height 0, and `t` (called "thin") matches all rectangles of width 0.
+- The letter `e` matches any flat or thin rectangle on the border of the input.
 - There are six built-in character classes: `d`igit, `u`ppercase, `l`owercase, `a`lphabetic, alpha`n`umeric, and `s`ymbol.
 They all work in the ASCII range only.

 Some operators are defined in terms of these expressions.